ProseMirror/prosemirror-inputrules/src/README.md

-This module defines a plugin for attaching ‘input rules’ to an editor, which can react to or transform text typed by the user.
+This module defines a plugin for attaching _input rules_ to an editor, which can react to or transform text typed by the user.
 It also comes with a bunch of default rules that can be enabled in this plugin.